George Combe: Social interests: schools, prisons and asylums

 In 1836, Combe stood for the chair of Logic at the University of Edinburgh against two other candidates: Sir William Hamilton and Isaac Taylor.
 Hamilton won by 18 votes against 14 for Taylor.
 In 1838 Combe visited the United States to study the treatment of criminals there.
 He initiated a programme of public education in chemistry, physiology, history and moral philosophy.

 Combe sought to improve public education through a national, non-sectarian system.
 He helped to set up a school in Edinburgh run on the principles of William Ellis, and did some teaching there in phrenology and physiology.
 It was prompted by the London Birkbeck School, which had opened on 17 July 1848.
 Combe was strongly behind the view that the state should be involved in the education system.
 In this he was backed by William Jolly, an inspector of schools, and noted by Frank Pierrepont Graves.

 Combe was much concerned about prison reform.
 He and William A. F. Browne opened a debate on introducing humane treatment of psychiatric patients in publicly funded asylums.

 Later life

 John Ramsay L'Amy, son of James L'Amy, trained under Combe at his offices at 25 Northumberland Street in Edinburgh's New Town.

 In 1842, Combe gave a course of 22 lectures on phrenology at the Ruprecht Karl University of Heidelberg and travelled about Europe enquiring into management of schools, prisons and asylums.

 On retiring, Combe took a substantial terraced townhouse, 45 Melville Street, in Edinburgh's West End.
 He was revising the 9th edition of the Constitution of Man when he died at Moor Park, Farnham in August 1858.
 He lies under a simple headstone in the Dean Cemetery, Edinburgh, against the north wall of the original section.
 His wife Cecilia Siddons is buried with him.

+In 2019, Combe's skull was discovered by curators at the Anatomical Museum in the University of Edinburgh.